ExcaliburZero/ExcaliburZero.github.io/_posts/2016-07-19-pixelated-avatar-gernerator.markdown

 [^md5-coincidence]: The fact that the two both happened to be in amounts of 32 was actually entirely by coincidence.
 I kind of just lucked out there.

 [^map-map]: This is also when I first learned that you could map a function over a two dimensional list by just composing `map` with its self.
 That's actually kind of cool.

+[^pattern-show]: When I first implemented the show instance, I used the @ symbol to represent the pattern.
+However, I found that by using a block symbol instead, I would be able to get a better representation of the pattern.
+Though, the symbol does sometimes cause [visual issues on some applications](https://coveralls.io/builds/7071873/source?filename=src%2FGraphics%2FAvatars%2FPixelated.hs#L267).